-- concerning the data subject and to object to processing as well as the right to data portability; - (d) where processing is done pursuant to section 6(1)(a) or section 9(1) (a), the existence of the right to withdraw consent at any time, without affecting the lawfulness of processing based on consent before its withdrawal; - (e) the right to lodge a complaint with the Commissioner; - (f) from which source the personal data originate, and if applicable, whether it came from publicly accessible sources; - (g) the existence of automated decision-making, including profiling, referred to in section 18 and, at least in those cases, meaningful information about the logic involved, as well as the significance and the envisaged consequences of such processing for the data subject. - (3) The data controller shall provide the information referred to in subsections (1) and (2) - (a) within a reasonable period after obtaining the personal data, but at the latest within one month, having regard to the specific circumstances in which the personal data is processed; - (b) if the personal data is to be used for communication with the data subject, at the latest at the time of the first communication to that data subject; or - (c) if a disclosure to another recipient is envisaged, at the latest when the personal data is first disclosed. - (4) Where the data controller intends to further process the personal data for a purpose other than that for which the personal data were obtained, the data controller shall provide the data subject prior to that further processing with information on that other purpose and with any relevant further information as referred to in subsection (2).
+- (c) the existence of the right to request from the data controller access to and rectification or erasure of personal data or restriction of processing concerning the data subject and to object to processing as well as the right to data portability; - (d) where processing is done pursuant to section 7(1)(a) or section 10(1)(a), the existence of the right to withdraw consent at any time, without affecting the lawfulness of processing based on consent before its withdrawal; - (e) the right to lodge a complaint with the Commissioner; - (f) from the source from which originated the personal data, and if applicable, whether it came from publicly accessible sources; or - (g) the existence of automated decision-making, including profiling, referred to in section 19 and meaningful information about the logic involved, as well as the significance and the envisaged consequences of such processing for the data subject. - (3) The data controller shall provide the information referred to in sub-sections (1) and (2)- - (a) within a reasonable period after obtaining the personal data, but not later than one month after obtaining the personal data, having regard to the specific circumstances in which the personal data is processed; - (b) if the personal data is to be used for communication with the data subject, not later than the time of the first communication to the data subject; or

-- (5) Subsections (1), (2), (3) and (4) shall not apply where and insofar as: - (a) the data subject already has the information; - (b) the provision of such information proves impossible or would involve a disproportionate effort, in particular for processing for archiving purposes pursuant to section 35; - (c) obtaining or disclosure is expressly laid down by any enactment to which the controller is subject and which provides appropriate measures to protect the data subject's legitimate interests; or - (d) where the personal data must remain confidential subject to an obligation of professional secrecy regulated by any enactment.
+- (c) if a disclosure to another recipient is envisaged, not later than when the personal data is first disclosed to another recipient. - (4) Where the data controller intends to further process the personal data for a purpose other than that for which the personal data was obtained, the data controller shall provide the data subject, prior to further processing the personal data, with information on that other purpose and with any relevant further information as referred to in sub-section (2). - (5) Sub-sections (1), (2), (3) and (4) shall not apply where- - (a) the data subject already has the information; - (b) the provision of such information proves impossible or would involve a disproportionate effort, in particular for processing for archiving purposes pursuant to section 36; - (c) obtaining of disclosure is expressly laid down by any enactment to which the data controller is subject and which provides appropriate measures to protect the data subject's legitimate interests; or - (d) where the personal data must remain confidential subject to an obligation of professional secrecy regulated by any enactment. - 22.-(1) A data controller shall take appropriate measures to provide any information referred to in sections 20 and 21 and any communication under sections 11 to 19 and 59 relating to processing to the data subject in a concise, transparent, intelligible and easily accessible form, using clear and plain language.

-Transparent information, communication and modalities for the exercise of the rights of the data subject
+Transparent information, communication and modalities for the exercise of the rights of the data subject.